legumeinfo/pandagma/README.md

 ~~~
 Usage: pandagma.sh SUBCOMMAND [SUBCOMMAND_OPTIONS]

-Primary coding sequence (fasta) and annotation (GFF) files must be listed in the
+Primary coding sequence (fasta) and annotation (GFF3 or 4-column BED) files must be listed in the
-fasta_files and gff_files variables defined in pandagma.conf, which by default must exist
+fasta_files and annotation_files variables defined in pandagma.conf, which by default must exist
 within the working directory from where this script is called.

+FASTA deflines are assumed to be formatted with the ID separated from any additional fields by a space:

+    >id1 ...optional fields...

+GFF annotation files must have corresponding IDs specified in mRNA feature ID attributes.
+CDS coordinates are derived from CDS features:

+    Chr1	.	mRNA	1111	6666	.	.	.
+ID=id1
+    Chr1	.
+CDS	2222	3333	.	.	.
+Parent=id1
+    Chr1	.
+CDS	4444	5555	.	.	.
+Parent=id1

+GFF files are not required to be sorted.

+BED files are assumed to contain a single feature for each primary coding sequence specified, where the coordinates represent the minimum start (0-based) and maximum end positions of the the primary coding sequence in the reference:

+	Chr1	2221	5555	id1

 Optionally, a file specified in the expected_chr_matches variable can be specified in pandagma.conf,
 which provides anticipated chromosome pairings, e.g.